AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-07-23-pira-design-and-use.md

 Give the agent only the access it needs.
 Run unfamiliar programs in a sandbox.
 Protect passwords and API keys.
 Require human approval for actions outside the local project.
 Keep email, messaging, publishing, deployment, financial, and account systems behind human approval and separate credentials.

-## How to use PIRA

-Everyday use is simple:

-1. Give PIRA the real goal, limits, and desired result.
-2. Let the core rules guide normal research and tool use.
-3. Ask for the evidence when a conclusion matters.
-4. Correct assumptions and approve important choices.
-5. Save checked project facts for future sessions.

-The [PIRA repository](https://github.com/AlgebraLoveme/PIRA) contains the project, setup, and tool help.

 ## Conclusion

 Researchers should gain useful help from strong agents while keeping the work simple and visible.